 Just beyond, the trail descends very steeply.
 You'll need to use both your hands and your feet to make your way down the steep rock faces.
 At the base of the descent, the trail crosses the outlet of the pond on logs.
 This crossing can be extremely difficult in wet periods.
 The trail now climbs, steeply in places, over rock ledges and outcrops, soon reaching another junction, marked by a triple white blaze (indicating that the Terrace Pond Circular Trail technically begins and ends here).

-Bear right and continue to follow the blue blazes of the Terrace Pond North Trail, which crosses several wet areas on planks and logs.
+Turn right onto the yellow-blazed Terrace Pond West Trail, which crosses several wet areas on planks and logs.
 After a steep descent, followed by a short climb, you'll emerge onto a large open rock outcrop.
 Just to the left of the trail, there are panoramic west-facing views from the top of a rounded peak of conglomerate rock.
 This is another good spot for a break.

-Continue along the blue trail, with level stretches interrupted by several short, steep descents (and a few short climbs).
-At one point (just before beginning one of the descents), you’ll notice a rock outcrop immediately to your left.
+Continue along the yellow trail, which makes several short, steep descents (and a few short climbs).
+After a relatively level stretch, the trail descends rather steeply.
+At the base of the descent (and before beginning the next steep descent), you’ll notice a steep rock outcrop immediately to your left.
 Climb this outcrop for another panoramic view to the west and northwest.

-Soon afterwards, you’ll turn right on a woods road and come out onto a wide cut for a gas line.
-Bear left here and follow the rather steep and eroded gas line for about 450 feet to the bottom of the hill.
-Here, the blue trail re-enters the woods on your left and leads in about half a mile, over relatively level terrain, back to the trailhead, crossing several wet areas on rocks.
+Soon afterwards, you’ll come out onto a wide cut for a gas line.
+Bear left here and follow along the left side of the steep and eroded gas line for about 450 feet to the bottom of the hill.
+Here, the yellow trail re-enters the woods on the left and goes around a locked gate.
+The trail leads in about half a mile, over relatively level terrain, back to the trailhead, crossing several wet areas on rocks.